 Moreover, the owners and managers could also face legal repercussions for any injuries their workers or residents develop.

-Were You Exposed to Asbestos Because of Employer Negligence?
+Were You Exposed Because of a Supervisors Blatant Negligence?

 You have legal rights.
 Asbestos-induced diseases, illnesses, or injuries you contract while on the job is most likely covered.
 Reach out to a personal injury lawyer if you get sick from things you did while at work.